AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 - Click on **Sign** the transaction.

-- After the transaction is successfully processed, your game will be started ✅.
+- After the transaction is successfully processed, your game will start ✅.

    ![start-game-success](/img/start-game-success.png)

-As we have **Started the Game** successfully, let's start to Perform the Move and Enjoy the Game.
+As we have **Started the Game** successfully, let's start to perform the moves and enjoy the game.

 ---

 **Perform the Move**

-  Let's start to perform the action move and play the game.
+  Let's start to make the moves and play the game.

 :::tip
-Your first move aloways will be **"X"** as you can see below image.
+Your first move will always be **"X"** as shown in the picture below.
 :::

 - Click on the first square of the board, as shown in the picture below.